 But here's a question I ask.

-Um this is another uh micro lesson.
+And this is another micro lesson.

 So I give micro lessons.

-I've taken kind of a pause, but I need to get back to it on the uh subscription service locals, but I'm gonna give you all one right now.
+I've taken kind of a pause, but I need to get back to it on the subscription service locals.

 One of the most useful things you can do besides have all the answers is to know what questions you should always ask.

-Or the other version of that is what if it's exactly the opposite of that?
+Or the other version of that is, what if it's exactly the opposite of that?

 Now, as a cartoonist, that's also part of my job.